rdkcentral/Lightning-SDK/docs/plugins/router/configuration.md

 The `boot` key provides the ability to execute functionality *before* the Router loads the first page.
 For example, this key can be applied to obtain API tokens.

 If so required, you can specify a *function*  in the `boot` key of the configuration object.
-This function must return a *promise*.
-If the promise resolves, the Router initiates the navigation process.
+This function must return a *Promise*.
+If the Promise resolves, the Router initiates the navigation process.

 The `boot` function is not only executed when you open the root of your App, but is also invoked when you open a [deeplinked](deeplinking.md) location in the App.